TeamCodeStream/codestream-guide/docs/src/features/filter-and-search.md

 - **impacts:@** - Returns all code reviews that cover code that you (@me) or any teammate (@username) have touched.
 - **assignee:@** - Returns all issue codemarks and code reviews assigned to you (@me) or a teammate (@username).
 - **reviewer:@** - Returns all issue codemarks and code reviews assigned to you (@me) or a teammate (@username).
 - **tag:** - Returns all codemarks and code reviews with the specified tag.
 Use quotes around multi-word tags (e.g., tag:"api server").
+You can combine multiple tags to create an AND query.
+For example, `tag:blue tag:green` will return codemarks and reviews that have both blue and green tags.
 - **no:tag** - Returns all codemarks and code reviews that have no tags.
 - **branch:** - Returns all codemarks and code reviews created against the specified branch.
 - **commit:** - Returns all codemarks and code reviews that include code with the specified commit ID.